arlimus/arlimus.github.io/src/contents/articles/ready.for.es6/index.md

 ES6 now or later?

 Transpilation with [6to5](https://6to5.org) invites you with wide open arms, and it's certainly easy to get started.
 Once linters and Grunt/&lt;insert-task-runner&gt; catch up, there is almost no downside to making the switch.
 For the time being, however, I don't see my production code moving yet.
 There is no single feature on the list, that can't wait another few months.
+Using lodash and bluebird (despite some overhead) works very well.

 On the other hand, some of my smaller projects have now moved to ES6.
 More importantly: I have refactored some CoffeeScript code into 'vanilla' JavaScript under ES6.
 I still prefer many parts of CoffeeScript in terms of style and clarity by a long stretch (long-term Haskell fan).
 But moving to ES6 will help me take the step towards type-based JavaScript later on (TypeScript, AtScript).